COSIMA/regional-mom6/README.md

 ## For users outside Australia and the U.S

 This package can still be used to set up your model!
 The only catch is that you need to supply an executable built on your machine.
-We maintain a machine agnostic demonstration how to use regional-mom6 for everything short of _running_ the model.
+We maintain a machine agnostic [demo](https://regional-mom6.readthedocs.io/en/latest/demos.html) on how to use regional-mom6 for everything short of _running_ the model.

 ## We want to hear from you